stormpath/stormpath-aspnetcore/docs/login.rst

 Mobile/JSON API
 ---------------

-If you are using this library from a client framework like Angular or React, you will interact with the login endpoint via GET and POST requests, instead of letting the middleware render an HTML view.
+If you are using this library from a mobile application, or a client framework like Angular or React, you'll interact with this endpoint via GET and POST requests.

 Making a Login Attempt